-So as you can see, there are plenty of fun activities in Marbella – sometimes you just have to look beyond the horizon! – Book water sport activities in Marbella here
+So as you can see, there are plenty of fun things to do in Marbella – sometimes you just have to look beyond the horizon! – Book water sport activities in Marbella here

 Relax on Marbella Beach

-Beaches in Marbella run for miles along with the town, stretching out next to the earlier mentioned Puerto Banus marina.
+Beaches in Marbella are some of the best beaches in Southern Spain.
+They run for miles along with the town, stretching out next to the earlier mentioned Puerto Banus marina.

 So even if you feel like grabbing a snack while sunbathing, you’ll find a lot of places to go right behind you!

 These sandy beaches are known to be one of the best places in Marbella to relax and escape from the town’s hustle and bustle.
 And to boast some of the best beach clubs and beach bars in Southern Spain.
 Make sure you visit Playa Real de Zaragoza – one of the best Marbella beaches.

 Fancy a water excursion or boat party in Marbella on your own private yacht?
 Boat Charters have plenty of rental options available and will be happy to prepare the deck with a complete crew.